DylanPerez715/PHYS_142_2D_Ising_Model/README.md

 | PHYS142PartA.py | Produces an animation for the MCMC steps.
 Visualizes the final states of the system under different initial conditions.  |

 To obtain the desired results, simply execute each file.

+## Group Members

+- Dylan Perez (dbperez@ucsd.edu)
+- Abijith Augustine (abaugustine@ucsd.edu)
+- Lynn Lin (xil244@ucsd.edu)
+- Charles Cody (cjcody@ucsd.edu)

+## Acknowledgments
+  The authors would like to thank Professor Javier Duarte and Teaching Assistant Xiaoyi Wu for their tremendous help during the quarter and with the project.